 At-Will Employment.
 This letter shall not be construed as an agreement, either express or implied, to employ you for any stated term, and shall in no way alter the Company's policy of employment at-will.
 Similarly, nothing in this letter shall be construed as an agreement, either express or implied, to pay you any compensation or grant you any benefit beyond the end of your employment with the Company, except as otherwise explicitly set forth in this letter.
-This letter supersedes all prior understandings, whether written or oral, with respect to the subject matter of this letter.
+This letter supersedes all prior understandings, whether written or oral, with respect to the subject matter of this letter, with the exception that all other terms and conditions, other than those expressly outlined in this letter, remain the same from your original offer letter.